brentvollebregt/nitratine.net/posts/change-file-modification-time-in-python/post.md

 import datetime
 ```

 You will now need to locate the file you want to edit and create a time object to set to the file.
-To create one, we will first break it down into it's simpler parts.
+To create one, we will first break it down into its simpler parts.

 ```python
 fileLocation = r""